-- 1. allow workers to accept and leave employment freely; - 2. under no circumstances use or benefit in any way from forced or compulsory labor, including human trafficking and other forms of modern-slavery, done involuntarily under the threat of any penalty, such as mental or physical intimidation, confinement or restrictions on workers' freedom of movement, physical punishment, sexual abuse or other forms of violence, withholding of wages or identity documents and debt bondage; - 3. if salary advancements or loans are made, the terms shall be fair and mutually agreed, and repayment shall not be used to impede workers to leave; - 4. proactively assess and address any risk of forced labor; - 5. develop a forced labor policy and assign responsibility for the issue to dedicated staff, who shall be trained regularly;
+- 1. allow workers to accept and leave employment freely; - 2. under no circumstances use or benefit in any way from forced or compulsory labor, including human trafficking and other forms of modern-slavery, done involuntarily under the threat of any penalty, such as mental or physical intimidation, confinement or restrictions on workers' freedom of movement, physical punishment, sexual abuse or other forms of violence, withholding of wages and debt bondage; - 3. not retain any identity documents or other personal original documentation of any worker, nor charge any recruitment fees or deposits as a condition of employment; - 4. if salary advancements or loans are made, the terms shall be fair and mutually agreed, and repayment shall not be used to impede workers to leave; - 5. proactively assess and address any risk of forced labor;

-6. actively engage with its business partners to resolve the issues that have led to non-conformances with the aforementioned requirements.
-Where such engagement is not possible or proved inefficient, discontinue business relationships with business partners in case of proven violations (e.g. company on a government forced labor list).
+- 6. develop a forced labor policy and assign responsibility for the issue to dedicated staff, who shall be trained regularly; - 7. actively engage with its business partners to resolve the issues that have led to non-conformances with the aforementioned requirements.
+Where such engagement is not possible or have proved inefficient, discontinue business relationships with such business partners in cases of proven violations (e.g. company on a government forced labor list).